mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

     # insert your project ID from step 1:
     PROJECT_ID=my-pgb-project
-    # insert the path to the key file you downloaded
+    # insert the path to the key file you just downloaded
     KEY_PATH=/local/path/to/GCP_auth_key.json

     export GOOGLE_CLOUD_PROJECT=$PROJECT_ID